It Starts With You

 WHY GET A HEALTH SCREENING?

 Finding health issues early may help you stay healthier longer.
-The first step is getting checked.
+The first step is to get checked.

 Take care of yourself and your family